grpc/grpc.io/content/en/blog/grpc-csharp-future.md

-  missing today and make it a superior choice for the users -- that is, lowering the barrier to contribute and fix/improve stuff translates into more stuff being fixed and better user experience after some time).
+  missing today and make it a superior choice for the users -- that is, lowering the barrier to contribute and fix/improve stuff translates into more stuff being fixed and better user experience after some time.
 - Having a library that is implemented in pure C# is something that's generally favored by the .NET community, compared to an implementation that depends on a native component.
 While C# has good support for interoperating with native